Travis-CI MacOS builds (denoted

 Free Travis-CI.org users are concurrency constrained to two MacOS instances and five Linux instances.
 MacOS builds count against the total concurrency limit of five for free Travis-CI.org users.

-Paid Travis-CI.com customers on the other hand should experience short wait times of a minute or so for
+of a minute or so for